bethesdamd/raspberry_pi_soil_moisture/README.md

 sudo vi /etc/modprobe.d/raspi-blacklist.conf

-and comment out the line with 'spi', e.g.
+and comment out the line with 'spi', e.g. make it:

 &#35;blacklist spi-bcm2835 (your number may vary if you have an older Pi like I do.)

+(Yes, it's odd to comment-out something to activate it.)

 Also, add the following line to /boot/config.txt and reboot:  dtparam=spi=on (from the bottom of this post: https://www.raspberrypi.org/forums/viewtopic.php?f=28&t=105360)